Please help us throw ink at the devil by printing and distributing this article!!

 Painting on the ceiling of a church in Cebu in the Philippines depicting Magellan planting a cross.

-Magellan set up a cross idol on the highest point in the island and commanded ALL to fall down and worship it!!
+Magellan set up his cross idol on the highest point in the island and commanded ALL to fall down and worship it.

-Magellan forced the Philipinos to worship his cross idol telling them that it was "Christianity."
+Magellan forced the Philippinos to worship his cross idol telling them that it was "Christianity."

 Here is a quote from the diary of Antonio Pigafetta: